joeromero/docs/content/cartodb_ui/cartodb_ui.md

 # What is CartoDB

 CartoDB is a tool to create map visualizations on the web.
-It features a geospatial database on the cloud that allows for the storage and visualization of data in your browser.
+It features a geospatial database on the cloud that allows for the storage and visualization of data that is rendered in your browser.
 Using CartoDB will allow you to quickly create map based visualizations.
 Here are a few ways you can use CartoDB:

 * Upload, visualize, and manage your data using our web interface.
 Start at your [CartoDB dashboard][cartodb_login].